Greenhouse gas savings

 The design of the Eastern Creek UR-3R Facility minimises water and energy use:

 - Although the Eastern Creek UR-3R Facility was designed to be energy sufficient by producing its own renewable energy, Global Renewables had to decommission the ISKA percolation/power generation circuit in 2010 due to relatively low wholesale power prices in Australia and the low value placed on renewable energy credit generation.
-However Global Renewables UK has reliably implemented the technology in Lancashire and we would be able to develop it again in Australia in the future, should the commercial conditions become more favourable.

 Resources recovery and impact of recycling